-The Act includes several provisions concerning unauthorized distribution of copyrighted materials including music, movies, books and others commonly referred to as "file sharing".
+The Higher Education Opportunity Act (HEOA) requires all colleges and universities to make a good-faith effort to inform students of the provisions concerning unauthorized distribution or file sharing of copyrighted materials including music, movies, books.
 Specifically, the provisions require Sul Ross State University to:

 - Provide an annual disclosure to students informing them of federal copyright laws and explaining institutional policies and sanctions related to violations of copyright law

 - A plan to effectively combat the unauthorized distribution of copyrighted material by users of the Sul Ross State University network

 - A plan to offer alternatives to illegal downloading or distribution

 Sul Ross State University uses a “next generation” firewall with rules designed to identify and deny illegal file sharing.
 Users of any Sul Ross State University network are required to adhere to Copyright & Intellectual Property Laws.
 Non-compliance can result in disciplinary action or loss of network connectivity.
 This includes unauthorized sharing of music, movies, games and other files over a Peer-to-Peer network.
 For more information, visit:

 The Office of Information Technology (OIT) also reminds you of the following safety tips, which will help keep you safe online, and protect your data and computers: